lorenzoorsingher/SIV_project/README.md

 </div>

 ## About
-The goal of the project is to build a Monocular Visual Odometry system from scratch, without the assistance of machine learning or neural networks, relaying only traditional computer vision tecniques.
+The goal of the project is to build a Monocular Visual Odometry system from scratch, without the assistance of machine learning or neural networks, relaying only traditional computer vision techniques.
-The main objective is to construct a robust system that can be used on different kinds of cameras by providing an easy to use pipeline that goes from calibration to exploration.
+The main objective is to construct a robust system that can be used on different kinds of cameras by providing an easy-to-use pipeline that goes from calibration to exploration.

 <br>
 <div style="text-align:center;">